TerikaJ/Soc-Honeynet/README.md

 ## Metrics Before Hardening / Security Controls

-The following table shows the metrics we measured in our insecure environment for 24 hours:
+The following table displays the metrics we measured in the insecure environment for 24 hours:

 **Start Time 2024-05-29 19:56:02**